RIKEN-RCCS/spark-k/docs/BASICS.md

 ## 1. Introduction

-The "spark-k" package is a utility for Spark running on K computer, This document aims at Spark users of an ordinary clusters.
+This package is a utility for Spark running on K computer.
+This document aims at Spark users of an ordinary clusters.

-Compared to an ordinary cluster environment, K computer differs in following characteristics:
+Compared to an ordinary cluster environment, K differs in following
+characteristics:

-* Jobs are under the control of a job-scheduler.
+* Jobs run under the control of a job-scheduler.

 * The working storage is "staged".
-The working set files must be copied in from the permanent storage system to the working storage system by "stage-in", and results must be copied out by "stage-out".
+The working set files must be copied in from the permanent storage system to the working storage system by "stage-in", and results must be copied back by "stage-out".

-* Processes on the allocated node must be started by the "mpiexec" command provided in MPI (Message Passing Interface).
+* Processes on the allocated nodes must be started by the "mpiexec" command provided in MPI (Message Passing Interface).

 ## 2. Writing a Job Script

-A job script is in the form a shell script (bash).
-The user needs to write the following steps in her job script:
+A job is submitted to the job-schedular as a script in the form a shell script (bash).
+The users need to follow the steps in her job
+script:

 1. Specify a request of the number of the nodes.
 2. Specify the input files for stage-in.
 3. Start a master.
 4. Start workers.
 5. Wait for all the workers are registered into the master.
 6. Launch some jobs by spark-submit.
 7. Wait for the jobs finish (not necessary normally).
 8. Stop workers.
 9. Stop the master.
 10. Specify the output files for stage-out, maybe including logs.

+Job scripts should look like the following:

 ```
 #PJM --rsc-list "rscgrp=small"